davidmcclure/news-vec/notebooks/thesis4/index.md

 - **LSTM + CNN** - Similar to attention, but instead of using a linear combination over the states, the states are instead treated as higher-order token embeddings and passed through the same convolutional layers used in the standard CNN encoder.
 Like with the attention network, the output of the CNN is concatenated with the regular LSTM output.

-All of these models are all trained under a standard cross-entropy loss, using the Adam optimizer with a learning rate of `1e-4` and a batch size of 50.
+All models are all trained under a standard cross-entropy loss, using the Adam optimizer with a learning rate of `1e-4` and a batch size of 50.
 The implementation is in Pytorch, and models are trained on a single NVIDIA V100 GPU, running on a `p3.2xlarge` node on EC2.

-### Proprocessing, tokenization, cleaning
+### Headline cleaning

 Before diving into a full comparison across all seven of the models, though -- as an initial smoke test, just to get a sense of the baseline difficulty of the task, if we apply a standard tokenization to the raw headline strings that come through the Decahose and then fit the vanilla logistic regression, we get a remarkable XX% accuracy in a 15-class model: